 We are committed to strengthening the family unit by promoting economic self-sufficiency.
 Through training, career building, and job placement services, we help equip individuals with tools needed to enter or re-enter the workforce.
 Our Center for Working Families offers a full range of essential economic resources for low-income residents to help them succeed in the workforce, stabilize their finances and build assets.

 We are dedicated to building thriving communities through strong economic infrastructure.
 Our housing programs offer families long-term, sustainable solutions that focus on building assets through savings and homeownership.
 Our wealth accumulation services include financial literacy education, budgeting, credit counseling, homeownership, foreclosure prevention and loan modification.

 We believe that health and wellness education is the key to optimal growth for our children and families.
 Our health programs are designed to ensure that preventative care advances and vital health resources reach those who need them most.

-The mission of the Urban League movement is to enable African Americans and other underserved urban residents to secure economic self-reliance, parity, power and civil rights.
+The mission of the Urban League movement is to enable underserved residents to secure economic self-reliance, parity, power and civil rights.

 Copyright © 2020 Birmingham Urban League - All Rights Reserved.